freddxvill/freddxvill/README.md

 - 💻 Goals: Learn more technological stacks and improve my overall skills
 - 🧡 I believe in **Open Source**

-💡 &nbsp; I'm a software developer and researcher at Credit Suisse, working on production of trading applications using . \
+💡 &nbsp; I'm a software developer and researcher at  working on production of trading applications using . \
 💻 &nbsp;I'm currently performing research in the field of multimodal detection of human be.\
-🎓&nbsp;I graduated form Vi, Nagpur (B.Tech, Computer Science and Engineering, Batch of 2021).\
+🎓&nbsp;I graduated  (B.Tech, Computer Science and Engineering, Batch of 2021).\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Homomorphic Encryption, and Computer Vision.\
+🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, and Computer Vision.\
 ✍️ &nbsp;In my free time, I play guitar, football and pursue writing as my hobbies.\
 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!\
 ✉️ &nbsp;You can email me at .
 I'll try to respond as soon as possible!\